nata-kostina/app-rs-lang/README.md

  - navigation through 6 section in the textbook
  - ability to add words to "Difficult words" section
  - ability to add words to "Learned words" section
- - output of statistitcs for Sprint game
+ - output of statistics for Sprint game

 ## Tech stack